pullyvan/Fogproject/README.md

 * git
 * openssh-server (usefull to manage through ssh)
 * vim (optional)

+Here is an example of how to install package in Debian based OS (ubuntu,xubuntu, etc...)
 ```
 apt install -y git openssh-server vim
 ```